 Dear Council Members & TTCS Staff,

 The State Public Education Department has released our school grade for the 2013 - 2014 school year.
-I am extremely pleased to announce that TTCS has received an "A" - up from the previous years grade of "D".
-This represents an incredible effort, and hard work at every level of TTCS.
-Governance Council members, administration, and staff have all done an amazing job of focusing on improving the schools grade - while NEVER forgetting our #1 priority - preparing students academically and socially for lifelong success.
+I am extremely pleased to announce that TTCS has received an "A" - up from the previous year's grade of "D".
+This represents an incredible effort and hard work at every level of TTCS.
+Governance Council members, administration, and staff have all done an amazing job of focusing on improving the schools grade - while NEVER forgetting that our #1 priority is preparing students academically and socially for lifelong success.

 I want to thank the TTCS staff for your hard work, dedication, and commitment to the students of TTCS.